Legomasterdaniel/WaterFramesCCTCompatFixed/README.md

 This fork of WaterFramesCCTCompat fixes an issue within the original mod. which is that setVolume does not work.
 If the original owner of the mod source would like this taken down, I will comply to delete this forked repository.

+# Contacts to remove this fork:
+Discord: legomasterdaniel